dejsmith7/Final-Project-Brewer_DS/README.md

 <img width="305" alt="PKOR" src="https://user-images.githubusercontent.com/112521409/206234779-bd62b0d5-4ce9-40e3-8e4c-cf2354a8cf33.png">
 (Image credit: Aied Garcia)

-Based on this growth rate, I predicted that there would be a large amount of functional genes present across the two treatments.
+Based on this growth rate, I predicted that there would be a large number of orthologous functional genes present across the two treatments.

 # Predictions are great... but what actually happened?
 After runninng a pangenomic analysis on both isolate groups the following was the result: